Is your child getting married soon? If so, you may be feeling:

 The bride and groom may look at you curiously, wondering why you’re still so emotional—as if maybe you’ve lost your mind—but someday they will understand.
 Even though the wedding aisle is a very short walk, it’s also an enormous step.

 If your child’s wedding seems a bit overwhelming, remember that most parents feel this way.
 Don’t bottle up your feelings—find someone (besides your child) to talk to.
 Pray a lot.
 Intentionally let go.
 Seek God (for help with this, click here).
 Pursue peace.
 Choose relationship over ritual.
 Try to be one of the bride and groom’s greatest blessings.

 Ever need meaningful words to pray at a wedding?
-Download this wedding prayer by subscribing in the blanks below.
+Request this FREE download of the wedding prayer by clicking here.
 Add it to your next wedding card or share it with someone whose child is getting married.